Glass breaker: Emergency hammer

 An emergency hammer is a type of glass breaker shaped like a hammer.
 Emergency hammers are also known under various names, such as bus mallets, dotty hammers, safety mallets, and bus hammers.
 Many are attached to a cable or an alarm device to deter theft or vandalism.

 It is a simple tool with a plastic handle and a steel tip.
 Its primary use is for breaking through vehicle windows and vertical glazing, which are often tempered, in the event of a crash which prevents exit through the doors.
 They are commonly found on public transport, in particular trains and buses and buildings worldwide (except North America including Canada and the United States).
 There can also be a cutting tool at the other end of the hammer.
 This is used for cutting through seatbelts in the event that they are inhibiting a passenger's exit.

 Emergency hammers can be purchased by consumers in store for their vehicles, homes, hotels etc. to provide a means of escape should the doors/windows become unusable, such as in a collision, if the vehicle falls into water and is sinking or there is a fire within a building.

 Spring-loaded glass breaker

 A spring-loaded glass breaker takes away the need to swing a tool to break a window.
-Upon breaking the glass, the metal tip is held up against the window and a pin is pulled back and released to activate a spring, either automatically or manually.
+To break the glass, the metal tip is held up against the window and a pin is pulled back and released to activate a spring, either automatically or manually.
 Spring-loaded glass breakers can be designed to be used underwater or to simply reduce the strength needed to shatter a window.
 When a car is submerged underwater, a hammer style glass breaker becomes significantly more difficult to use.
 While spring-loaded glass breakers can be convenient in some cases, most spring-loaded glass breakers are also limited to the amount of force the spring can deliver, which could limit the user's ability to break tough glasses.